Trees and the Law

 With certain exceptions, a tree felling licence is needed before trees can be felled or otherwise removed.

-Tree Preservation Orders (TPOs) may be made under Section 45 of the Local Government (Planning & Development) Act 1963 and subsequent acts.
+Tree Preservation Orders (TPOs) may be made under Section 205 of the Planning & Development Act 2000.

 A TPO can be made if it appears to the planning authority to be desirable and appropriate in the interest of amenity or the environment.
 A TPO can apply to a tree, trees, group of trees or woodland.
 The principle effect of a TPO is to prohibit the cutting down, topping, lopping or wilful destruction of trees without the planning authority’s consent.
 The order can also require the owner and occupier of the land subject to the order to enter into an agreement with the planning authority to ensure the proper management of the tree, trees or woodland.